SwissOpenEM/swissopenem.github.io/timeline.md

 ### Milestone V: Beta Release

+{: .box-note}
-**Planned: March 2025**
+**Completed: July 2025**

 During this phase software will be rolled out to all facilities.
-This includes making the system available to more user, improving our deployment procedures, and finishing documentation.
+This includes making the system available to more users, improving our deployment procedures, and finishing documentation.

 | Component                     | Goal                                                                                                                                                                                     |